adriangibanelbtactic/zimbra-ose-hsm/README.md

 **WARNING: The development stage is in ALPHA QUALITY and it is not ready for production deployment.**

+## Developer documentation

+This documentation is aimed at developers, not at admins.

+### How to build the admin zimlet

+- Check: [ADMINZIMLET_BUILD.md](ADMINZIMLET_BUILD.md) on how to build the Administration Console Zimlet.

+### How to install the admin zimlet

+- Check: [ADMINZIMLET_INSTALL.md](ADMINZIMLET_INSTALL.md) on how to install the Administration Console Zimlet.

 ## Licenses

 ### License (Extension)